lorensen/VTKExamples/src/VTKBook/12Chapter12.md

 peg.

 The solution to this problem can be elegantly implemented using recursion.
-We have shown portions of the C++ code in **Figure12--21** and **Figure12--22** .
-In the first part of the solution (which is not shown in **Figure12--21** ) the table top, pegs, and disks are created using the two classes vtkPlaneSource and vtkCylinderSource .
+We have shown portions of the C++ code in **Figure 12-21** and **Figure 12-22**.
+In the first part of the solution (which is not shown in **Figure 12-21** ) the table top, pegs, and disks are created using the two classes vtkPlaneSource and vtkCylinderSource.
 The function Hanoi() is then called to begin the recursion.
 The routine MovePuck() is responsible for moving a disk from one peg to another.
 It has been jazzed up to move the disk in small, user-specified increments, and to flip the disc over as it moves from one peg to the next.
-This gives a pleasing visual effect and adds the element of fun to the visu-alization.
+This gives a pleasing visual effect and adds the element of fun to the visualization.

 Because of the clear relationship between algorithm and physical reality, the Towers of Hanoi puzzle is relatively easy to visualize.
-A major challenge facing visualization researchers is to visu-alize more abstract information, such as information on the Internet, the structure of documents, or the effectiveness of advertising/entertainment in large market segments.
-This type of visualization, known as information visualization, is likely to emerge in the future as an important research chal-lenge.
+A major challenge facing visualization researchers is to visualize more abstract information, such as information on the Internet, the structure of documents, or the effectiveness of advertising/entertainment in large market segments.
+This type of visualization, known as information visualization, is likely to emerge in the future as an important research challenge.

 ## 12.8 Chapter Summary